 So how many unique outfits do you have?
 Count them and rank them in order of which you love most.

 Now it’s time to remove excess.
-Travelling is for making new memories, not sitting in your hotel room trying to figure out an outfit in the morning.
+Traveling is for making new memories, not sitting in your hotel room trying to figure out an outfit in the morning.

 Remember that the rest of your outfits will be made up of the combinations you came up with, and you want to maximize these combinations as much as possible.
 Keep any unique outfits whose items make up the most combinations, and eliminate any items (and thus, unique outfits) that only make up two combinations.